LauraBeatris/codio/README.md

   yarn start
 ```

-Putting the **NODE_ENV** environment variable as development you can do API calls with your token.
+Putting the **NODE_ENV** environment variable as development give you the ability to do API calls with your token.
 So you'll be able to access more endpoints like user notifications.
-For that, go to your GitHub Profile Setting and create a token, after this, copy it and put in a environment variable called **REACT_APP_GIT_TOKEN**
+For that, go to your GitHub Profile Setting and create a token, after that, copy it and put in a environment variable called **REACT_APP_GIT_TOKEN**

 These headers will be included to your requests
 ```